henrico/Portfolio/README.md

 ### Prerequisites

-The following are required to set up the frontend:
+The following is required to set up the frontend:

 - Node version 16.0.0

 ### Installation

-1. Navigate to the root directory of the frontend using the command line: /html
+1. Navigate to the root directory(/html) of the frontend using the command line.
 2. Run `npm install` to install the required dependencies.
-3. Run `npm start` to start the frontend service on port 3000.

 ### Running the Frontend